Compliance

 • Eye contact scoring discriminates against culturally diverse candidates and those with social anxiety

 Best practice: If you use video interviewing, turn off AI analysis features.
 Use platforms for recording only; have humans watch and evaluate.
 If you must use AI features, conduct rigorous bias audits and provide robust accommodation processes.
+For ADA-compliant alternatives, see DOJ's ADA resources.
+Consider text-based or audio-only options for inclusivity.

 4. Skills Assessment Platforms

-What it does: Tests clinical knowledge, critical thinking, or soft skills through gamified assessments or situational judgment tests
+What it does: Tests clinical knowledge, critical thinking, or soft skills through gamified assessments or situational judgment tests.

 5. Scheduling and Candidate Matching AI

-What it does: Matches candidates to open positions based on skills, availability, location
+What it does: Matches candidates to open positions based on skills, availability, location.

 Best practice: Ensure transparency—candidates should understand why they were or weren't matched to a role.
+Document decision logic to defend against disparate impact claims.
+Use explainable AI features where available.

 Healthcare-Specific Compliance Challenges